Image description

 }

-If you're using Tailwind CSS, you can skip custom CSS and simply apply utility classes directly inside the HTML markup returned from Action Network.
+If you're using Tailwind CSS, you can skip custom CSS entirely and simply apply utility classes directly inside the HTML markup returned from Action Network.
+This approach gives you the same level of control while working within a utility-first framework that many teams find more maintainable and consistent.

 3. Structure the Layout for Clarity and Flow

-Raw HTML embeds from Action Network are functional, but they often arrive unstyled, stacking inputs and labels in a rigid, vertical column.
-While this simplicity has its merits, it rarely aligns with the visual expectations of modern nonprofit websites.
-A thoughtful layout creates a more welcoming form experience and better guides the user’s eye from field to field.
+Raw HTML embeds from Action Network are functional, but they often arrive unstyled, stacking inputs and labels in a rigid, vertical column that feels more like a technical specification than a welcoming invitation to engage.
+While this simplicity has its merits in terms of accessibility and basic functionality, it rarely aligns with the visual expectations of modern nonprofit websites, where users expect forms to feel integrated, thoughtful, and easy to complete.
+A thoughtful layout creates a more welcoming form experience that better guides the user's eye from field to field, reduces cognitive load, and ultimately increases completion rates.

-To create a sense of flow, wrap your form in a container element and apply consistent spacing, padding, and maximum width.
-A light background color and subtle shadowing can help differentiate the form from the surrounding content without being disruptive.
+The foundation of good form layout begins with creating a sense of flow and visual hierarchy.
+Wrap your form in a container element and apply consistent spacing, padding, and maximum width that feels appropriate for your content and doesn't overwhelm the user.
+A light background color and subtle shadowing can help differentiate the form from the surrounding content without being disruptive, while rounded corners and thoughtful typography create a more approachable feel.
+The goal is to make the form feel like a natural part of your page rather than a foreign element that was dropped in.

 .action_network form {